-It is your responsibility to ensure that you present your Practical Work Record Sheets to the employer for completion and then return them to the Practical Work Co-ordinator.
+It is your responsibility to ensure that you present your Practical Work Record Sheets to the employer for completion and then hand them in to the Practical Work Co-ordinator or email them to practicalwork@lincoln.ac.nz.

 Check your Practical Work file with the office at least once each year, particularly during the last semester before final examinations, to make sure you have completed the necessary tasks.